A Practical Approach to Avoiding Drug-Nutrient Depletions

 Antibiotics can deplete the body of vitamin K, B complex vitamins like vitamin B2, vitamin B6 and biotin.
 Taking broad-spectrum antibiotics can reduce vitamin K production in the gut by nearly 74% in people compared to those not taking these antibiotics.

 Calcium and iron are reduced by fluoroquinolones and floxacins, including ciprofloxacin (Cipro).
 Calcium and magnesium are depleted by tetracyclines deplete calcium and magnesium.
-Folic acid is reduced by trimethoprim-containing antibiotics (Trimpex, Proloprim or Primsol) Penicillin deplete potassium.
+Folic acid is reduced by trimethoprim-containing antibiotics (Trimpex, Proloprim or Primsol).
+Penicillin depletes potassium.

-Aminoglycosides, such as gentamicin, cause imbalances of magnesium, calcium and potassium.9 One study showed gentamicin increased calcium excretion by five percent and magnesium excretion 8.4 percent.
+Aminoglycosides, such as gentamicin, cause imbalances of magnesium, calcium and potassium.9 One study showed gentamicin increased calcium excretion by 5% and magnesium excretion 8.4%.